-- feed preparation 9
+- feed preparation

 - pond preparation

 - stocking pond management, data collection

 - harvesting techniques

 - business management

 - fish value addition

 The training will be in YR3-YR4 by the contracted personnel to NAMARET and will also be undertaken on marine hatchery management for government personnel both at county and national level.
-This training will also be conducted by the contracted hatchery specialist who will be attached to NAMARET to provide hands on/ practical intensive training in the production of selected finfish and shellfish (initially rabbit fish, milkfish and shellfish prawns and crabs) and the operation of the marine hatchery.
-The course will target hatchery managers and their assistants that already have some experience with hatcheries and the hatchery workflow but want to optimize their hatchery's results and familiarise in the day to day running of the marine hatchery.
+This training will also be conducted by the contracted hatchery specialist who will be attached to NAMARET to provide hands on / practical intensive training in the production of selected finfish and shellfish (initially rabbit fish, milkfish and shellfish prawns and crabs) and the operation of the marine hatchery.
+The course will target hatchery managers and their assistants that already have some experience with hatcheries and the hatchery workflow but want to optimize their hatchery's results and familiarize in the day to day running of the marine hatchery.
 The specialist will:

 - develop and train using protocols developed for production of the species to be produced - target a technical team from KMFRI, KeFS, Counties and other private marine hatchery personnel - be coordinated under the national level iii.
-Strategy for recreational fisheries (county specific) (YR3-YR4)
+Scoping fisheries infrastructure for counties